QubesOS/qubes-doc/installing/installation-guide.md

 <img src="/attachment/wiki/InstallationGuide/rufus-main-boxed.png" height="350">

-Before proceeding with the installation, you are encouraged to first read all the information on this page.
-When you're ready, boot your system from the installation source and follow the on-screen instructions.
+Before proceeding with the installation, continue reading the information on this page.
+When you're ready, boot your system from the source you created and follow the on-screen instructions.
 The installer is very simple and asks very few questions.
-(It's actually easier to install Qubes right now than most other Linux distributions!)
+It's actually easier to install Qubes right now than most other Linux distributions!

 The installer loads Xen right at the beginning, so chances are high that if you can see the installer's graphical screen, Qubes will work on your system. :)

-Installing to a USB drive
+Installing to a USB Drive
 -------------------------

 Installing an operating system onto a USB drive can be a convenient and secure method of ensuring that your data is protected.
-Be advised that a minimum storage of 32 GB is required on the USB drive.
-This installation process may take longer than an installation on a standard hard disk.
-The installation process is identical to using a hard disk in conjunction with two exceptions:
+A minimum 32 GB is required on the USB drive.
+Installing on a USB takes longer than an installation on a standard hard disk but The installation process is identical with two exceptions:

 * Select the USB as the storage location for the OS.